junxit/us-congress-bills-116/metadata.md

 - 2019-07-23 — Placed on the Union Calendar, Calendar No. 132.
 - 2019-07-23 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-172.
 - 2019-07-23 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-172.
+- 2019-07-24 — Considered under suspension of the rules. (consideration: CR H7263-7287)
+- 2019-07-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3409.
+- 2019-07-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-24 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
+- 2019-07-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7263-7284)
+- 2019-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7263-7284)